PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 no statement-emission logic, and its shape policy can be separated later without changing the pipeline contract.

+Transpose source emission is directly owned by `pytorch_emitters.py` with no exporter adapter.
+It reuses the Torch-free layout and compatibility policies for permutation decoding, inconsistent-layout elision, residual Reshape bridges, and channel-first aliases.
+Fold-only Slice/binary consumers, omitted materialized channel-last aliases, constant/runtime permutations, and runtime-helper imports retain their established behavior.
+The exporter and stored generated pipeline continue to resolve the same imported function name.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,